 Requests for vacation time off shall be made to the program Director by February 28th of each year and shall be posted once approved.
 Vacation time may only be taken at the approval of management; requesting time does not necessarily mean the time will be granted as the needs of the program must be taken into consideration.
 The Society reserves the right to allow only 1 staff at each facility to be on vacation at any one time.
-Conflicts in requested vacation time by 2 or more employees shall be resolved by seniority.
+Conflicts in requested vacation time by 2 or more employees shall be resolved by based on submission time of requests.